 Night Sky

 Buried in their backyard is a portal to another planet.
-Obviously, the show is about more than that, but I honestly could have watched an entire series built solely around the way this couple, in the twilight of their lives, slowly shuffles out to their backyard and steals away to that other planet through the portal, as if they were nothing more than an old couple settling into a rocking chair on their porch.
+Obviously, the show is about more than that, but I honestly could have watched an entire series built solely around the way this couple, in the twilight of their lives, slowly shuffle out to their backyard and steal away to that other planet through the portal, as if they were nothing more than an old couple settling into a rocking chair on their porch.

 Samaritan